Ron Bailey (politician)

 Ronald Leslie Bailey QSO JP (15 December 1926 – 16 April 2015) was a New Zealand politician of the Labour Party.

 Biography

 Early life and career

 Bailey was born in Napier in 1926.
 He grew up in various public works camps during the Great Depression and attended four different primary schools in the central North Island.
 After attending four different primary schools, he received his secondary education at Wairoa District High School (now Wairoa College) and Gisborne High School.
 His first jobs were as a clerk and a carpenter.
 He became a union organiser in 1956 where he inspected living conditions in the agricultural sector.
 He and his union were staunch Anti-communist and allegedly he was a member of the far-right World Anti-Communist League's New Zealand chapter.

 Political career

+At the 1959 local body elections he was elected a member of the Wellington Hospital Board for the Upper Hutt constituency.
+He served for three years until 1962.